bottlerocket-os/bottlerocket/README.md

 **Note:** You can see the default values (for any settings that are not generated at runtime) by looking at [defaults.toml](sources/models/defaults.toml).

 When you're sending settings to the API, or receiving settings from the API, they're in a structured JSON format.
-This allows allow modification of any number of keys at once.
+This allows modification of any number of keys at once.
 It also lets us ensure that they fit the definition of the Bottlerocket data model - requests with invalid settings won't even parse correctly, helping ensure safety.

 Here, however, we'll use the shortcut "dotted key" syntax for referring to keys.